hkvalvik/grunt-style-guide/README.md

     npm install git://github.com/hkvalvik/grunt-style-guide.git --save

-* The package has not yet published to NPM, hence the url to GitHub.
+* The package has not yet published to NPM, hence the reference to GitHub.

 ## Example grunt configuration: